cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/texas-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2009, 60683 wage theft claims were filed with the Texas Workforce Commission.
-The total amount claimed was 107666804.62.
+The data obtained by CBS News shows that, since 2009, 60,683 wage theft claims were filed with the Texas Workforce Commission.
+The total amount owed was $119,781,779.02.

-The median amount claimed was 451.1.
+The median amount for each case was $710.50.
 Here's how losing that amount could impact an average worker in texas

-451.1 is the equivalent of:
+$710.50 is the equivalent of:
-* 0 weeks of pay for the average worker in texas.
+* 1 weeks of pay for the average worker in texas.
-* 0 months of rent for the average renter in texas or 0 months of mortgage payments for the average homeowner in texas.
+* 1 months of rent for the average renter in texas or 0 months of mortgage payments for the average homeowner in texas.
-* 143 tanks of gas for the average driver in texas.
-* 2 weeks of groceries for the average family in texas.\
+* 3 weeks of groceries for the average family in texas.

 ### Amounts paid to claimants